itsmattsoria/ms2016/climbing-log.md

   + Purple on the tower with an overhang, had to take twice, but it was fun, felt good
 - 5.10C
   + Purple on the corner of the tower, had to take once, and then crushed through the rest, thought it was pretty fun

+#### 12.13.16 - BKB
+- Various easeier bouldering
+- 5.11A/B - fail
+  + Black one behind the tower, with a sizable overhang — got to the overhang fine, couldn't stick the move on the overhang.
+Should try again.
+- 5.10D - Onsight
+  + On the short wall.
+Felt strong on this, was fun!